A brief guide to public involvement in funding applications

 - Professor Monica Spiteri, University Hospital of North Staffordshire, on involving patients and the public in NIHR research on design and optimisation of a saliva-based point-of-care biosensor for non-invasive monitoring of chronic obstructive pulmonary disease (COPD) exacerbations.
 From INVOLVE resource on exploring public involvement in research funding applications (example 6).

-- INVOLVE latest advice and information on payment and recognition including access to a free, confidential benefits advice line for researchers and members of the public.
+- NIHR latest advice and information on payment and recognition including access to a free, confidential benefits advice line for researchers and members of the public.

 You do not need to apply for ethical approval to involve the public in the planning or the design stage of research.
 For more information, INVOLVE and the HRA have published a statement on public involvement in research ethics committee review.